IBM/cloudpakforintegration-workshop/workshop/exercise-2/README.md

-# Exercise 2: Using Appsody CLI to develop/test/debug applications
+# Exercise 2: Add an API Management point to the application

+[re-write everything below this line]

 In this exercise, we will show how to create a sample insurance quote application using Appsody.
 Appsody is an open source project that provides the following tools you can use to build cloud-native applications: